-A critical difference between mobile and PC/console development is that no optimization is ever wasted.
+A difference to note between mobile and PC/console development is that no optimization is ever wasted.
 Without power considerations, if you have the frame ready in time, it doesn't matter if you used 90% of the available time or 10%.
 On mobile, every operation drains the battery and heats the device.
 Of course, optimization entails effort that comes at the expense of something else, but it is important to note the tradeoff.

 The fixed CPU level and fixed GPU level set by the Fixed Clock Level API are abstract quantities, not MHz / GHz, so some effort can be made to make them compatible with future devices.
 For current hardware, the levels can be 0, 1, 2, or 3 for CPU and GPU.
 0 is the slowest and most power efficient; 3 is the fastest and hottest.
-Typically the difference between the 0 and 3 levels is about a factor of two.

 Not all clock combinations are valid for all devices.
 For example, the highest GPU level may not be available for use with the two highest CPU levels.
 If an invalid matrix combination is provided, the system will not acknowledge the request and clock settings will go into dynamic mode.
 VrApi asserts and issues a warning in this case.

 The Samsung Galaxy S8 and higher devices have a CPU frequency range instead of a set clock.
 CPU levels will be set to the minimum frequency in that range and scale up as needed.

 To set the CPU and GPU clock levels call:

 vrapi_SetClockLevels( ovrMobile * ovr, const int32_t cpuLevel, const int32_t gpuLevel );